Dependents & Exemptions

 Question: May divorced or legally separated parents split the dependency exemption for a child?

 Only one taxpayer may claim a dependency exemption for a child for a tax year.
 You cannot split this dependency exemption between two or more taxpayers.
 Generally, the child is the qualifying child of the custodial parent.

-However, you may treat the child as the qualifying child or qualifying relative of the noncustodial parent if both of the following conditions are met:
+However, you may treat the child as the qualifying child or qualifying relative of the noncustodial parent if the special rule for a child of divorced or separated parents or parents who live apart applies, which requires, in part, that both of the following conditions are met:

 - The custodial parent signs a Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent, or a substantially similar statement, and

 - The noncustodial parent attaches the Form 8332 or the statement to his or her return.

 In addition, if the custodial parent releases a claim to the dependency exemption for a child for a specific year, the custodial parent may not claim the child tax credit for that child.
-See Publication 504, Divorced or Separated Individuals, for more information on the special rule for children of divorced or separated parents.
+See Publication 504, Divorced or Separated Individuals, for more information on the special rule for children of divorced or separated parents (or parents who live apart).

 Category: Filing Requirements, Status, Dependents, Exemptions